A Survey of Machine Unlearning: Published Resources on Machine Unlearning

 \sstitle{Relearn time} Relearning time is an excellent proxy for measuring the amount of unlearned data information left in the model.
 If a model recovers its performance on unlearned data with just a few steps of retraining, it is extremely probable that the model has retained some knowledge of the unlearned data.

-\sstitle{The layer-wise distance} The layer-wise distance between the original and unlearned models helps when trying to understand the impact of the unlearning on each layer.
+\sstitle{The layer-wise distance} The weight difference between the original and unlearned neural networks helps when evaluating the unlearning impact on each layer~\cite{tarun2021fast}.
 The weight difference should be comparable to a retrained model given that a shorter distance indicates ineffective unlearning.
 Likewise, a much longer distance may point to a Streisand effect and possible information leaks.

 \sstitle{Activation Distance} The activation distance is the separation between the final activation of the scrubbed weights and the retrained model.
 A shorter activation distance indicates superior unlearning.